karinablk/instacart-project/README.md

 - Explore separate binary classifier for class 2
 - Further hyperparameter tuning and feature selection

-For more information, visit my [GitHub profile](https://github.com/karinablk) or [LinkedIn](https://www.linkedin.com/in/karina-oborska-balkowiec/).
+For more details, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/karina-oborska-balkowiec/)